hacss/hacss.github.io/src/syntax-guide.md

 ## Media Queries

-Declarations, including those with pseudo-selectors, may be enclosed within a media query scope by surrounding them in curly braces and prepending an `@` character followed by the media query alias.
+Declarations, including those with pseudo-selectors, may be enclosed within a media query scope by surrounding them in curly braces and prepending an at sign (`@`) followed by the media query alias.
 For example:

 ```css
 @small{width:100%;}